flyingisawol/CRUD-App/README.md

 ### Technologies used:

-Node.js, Express, MongoDB, Mongoose, Javascript, EJS, Bootstrap
+Node.js, Express, MongoDB, Mongoose, Passport, Javascript, EJS, Bootstrap

 ---

 ### Approach:
 My approach was to create a mobile first app focussed around search.
 I made a strong effort to encorporate login via lightning but was unable to get it working so left the legacy login enabled.
 The app adheres to the RESTful conventions and utilised all 7 routes, as well as MVC structure.
-The app is reployed on heroku here: https://ln-merchant-finder.herokuapp.com/
+The app is deployed on heroku here: https://ln-merchant-finder.herokuapp.com/